TOAST7312/KCSG-Unbound/README.md

 # KCSG Unbound - Extended Def Limit

-##THIS MOD IS NOT FEATURE-COMPLETE!
-The below-listed features may or may not be implemented in the current version.
-The readme serves as information toward the goal of the mod and will evolve with ongoing changes.

 KCSG Unbound removes the 65,535 definition limitation in RimWorld, specifically targeting SymbolDefs used in procedural structure generation.

 ## What This Mod Does